Dear Sigmund: Production

 Alda was a regular writer for the program, as well as a cast member.
 He had long been impressed by Arbus's acting skills as a psychiatrist, initially believing him to be a subject expert and turning to him for psychiatric advice.
 The pair's friendship continued past the end of M*A*S*H's run.

-When Alda first told producer Gene Reynolds about his idea for the episode, Reynolds balked, saying that "if you ask an actor to play depressed, it'll be depressing for the audience".
-As a result, when Alda wrote the script he made sure that Freedman was cheerful on the outside and that his depression remained beneath the surface.
+When Alda first told producer Gene Reynolds about his idea for the episode, Reynolds warned him that "if you ask an actor to play depressed, it'll be depressing for the audience".
+As a result, Alda made sure when writing the script that Freedman was cheerful on the outside and that his depression remained beneath the surface.

 After the series concluded, Alda described the episode as one of his favorites.

 Reception

 Alan Alda won two awards for the episode: the Directors Guild of America's Award for Outstanding Directing in a Comedy Series in 1976 and the Primetime Emmy Award for Outstanding Directing for a Comedy Series in 1977.
 Alda was also nominated for an Emmy for Outstanding Writing for a Comedy Series in 1977; William Jurgensen was nominated for an Emmy for Outstanding Cinematography.
 Samuel E. Beetley and Stanford Tischler were nominated for an Emmy for Outstanding Film Editing in a Comedy Series and for an American Cinema Editors' "Eddie Award" in Editing.

 In a retrospective review in 2005, Alun Thorne of Birmingham Post praised the episode as the fifth season's highlight.
 Thorne lauded the "sheer blackness", fitting in with the series' themes of "the human condition and the horrors of war", and the "genuinely heart-breaking" letter to a deceased ambulance driver's family, as well as a "brilliantly written and beautifully delivered" joke in the opening scene.